artefactual/atom-docs/user-manual/import-export/csv-validation.rst

 .. _csv-validation-accession:

-CSV Validation Tests - accessions
+CSV validation tests - accessions
 =================================

 This section describes supplementary tests that are run when an